 The project, with a duration of two years (2019-2021), is co-funded by the European Union (Eramus+ Programme), and it is coordinated by La Sapienza Università di Roma.

-The University of Barcelona, through the UB Solidarity Foundation, participates in this European project of international cooperation based on an educational support for refugees in the MENA region (Middle East and North Africa).
+The University of Barcelona, through the Solidarity Foundation of the University of Barcelona, participates in this European project of international cooperation based on an educational support for refugees in the MENA region (Middle East and North Africa).

 The main objective of RESCUE is to support universities in Iraq, Lebanon and Jordan to create and manage ad hoc units for operational support to refugee university students (R-SOS units), whose mission is to structure specific services to assist this group of students in resuming their academic training.